 One of the first things you will need to consider is the type of company formation you need to have (Sole Proprietorship, LLC, C, S), and other legal issues..
 You must consult an attorney who is qualified to help you with the basic company legal needs such as an NDA agreement, trademarks, employee and contractor agreements, and agreements between you and your partners if you have any.

 One thing most businesses need is marketing.
 Ideally during the planning of your business, you would have a strong sense of how to best market your offerings.
+If you cannot get clients, you cannot have a successful business in almost any sense of the word.
 There are a number of articles on this app to help you with marketing.
 We have a few articles meant to help you get a solid understanding for how you will market your business.
 You can take a look at our introduction to marketing fundamentals article or read up on marketing strategies for different business types.

 Building a business is very difficult.
-There are ups and downs.
+There is quite a bit of financial difficulties and hardship, and many ups and downs along the way.
 For a little bit of wisdom and inspiration, take a look at our business quotes page.
 And good luck with your business!

 One source of help could be SBA.gov.
 Take a look at that site to see whether it can be of help to you.